LukasMurdock/cse-174/Assignment-02.md

 4. Ask user if they want to print in a file.
     - 4.1: Continue asking until user inputs `y` or `n`
     - 4.3: If yes, print given filename contents to file

-Need to know:
-- How to print
-- How to get input from keyboard
-- How to read from a file
-- How to write to a file
-- How to write loops

 ## Step 1: Ask user to “Enter an input file name: ”
 ```java